 The cost of finishers will largely depend on the type of machine you have and how many finishers you want to include.
 They can individually range from $600 to well into the thousands.

 Read our blog on print finishers to learn more about pricing and specifics on the different types you can add to your machine.

 4. Card Reader

-Card readers are installed on the front of the copier and are programmed to allow access to the printer by scanning an ID badge.
+Card readers are installed on the front of the printer and are programmed to allow access to the machine by scanning an ID badge.

-A Wifi adapter connects to the back of the machine and gives users the ability to connect their copier/printer to a wireless network and seamlessly integrate your technology for accessibility and printing.
+A WIFI adapter connects to the back of the machine and gives you the ability to connect your printer to a wireless network and seamlessly integrate your technology for accessibility and remote printing.

 6. Printer Stand

 As implied by the name, a printer stand goes under the machine and stands beneath the printer.
-They are usually used on smaller desktop (A4) machines, and allow the device to rest at a comfortable working height for easier access and use if the customer does not have a counter or desk to place it on.
+They are typically used on smaller desktop (A4) machines and allow the device to rest at a comfortable working height for easier access and use if your workplace does not have a counter or desk to place it on.

-Printer stands also serve as additional storage, with a small door on the front that opens to a storage compartment for additional sheets of paper or other supplies.
+Printer stands also serve as additional storage, with a small door on the front that opens to a storage compartment for extra sheets of paper or other supplies.